jorge-gonzalez-alonso/genpred/README.md

 - Record which window that was, somehow (this is the least important, because they'll get it right 99% of the time, but we still want the behavioural data).

+I've uploaded the SDK manual to the master folder to have it handy, because we'll have to consult that quite often I think.